-Consideration 1: Transformation of the UV-T"RDD" into a mixed-use, pedestrian-oriented areato the Bellaire Rail Station Area with the Coming of Light Rail Transit in the Next Five Years the behavior than station from with the Coming of Eight Rain Transit in the reactifive reals Policy ► Focus on attracting retail establishments, restaurants, and services desired by Bellaire residents and intended to serve local needs, but also appealing to rail patrons and other visitors to Bellaire.
+Consideration 1: Transformation of the UV-T"RDD" into a mixed-use, pedestrian-oriented areato the Bellaire Rail Station Area with the Coming of Light Rail Transit in the Next Five Years

+Policy Focus on attracting retail establishments, restaurants, and services desired by Bellaire residents and intended to serve local needs, but also appealing to rail patrons and other visitors to Bellaire.
 Regulation ✓ [ACCOMPLISHED, in large part, through standards for the new UV-T zoning district] Completely rework the current "RDD" zoning strategy to promote a transit-oriented, mixed-use station area district with an urban character.
 Code amendment priorities should include elimination of permitted uses not compatible with this vision (e.g., light industry, distribution, and typical horizontal uses such as auto dealerships); provision for attached housing types, as well as mid-rise residential structures (potentially with first-floor retail or service uses); zoning incentives for mixed-use projects (e.g., density/intensity bonuses), and an easier path to vertical mixed use buildings besides only the Planned Development process; and development standards specifically aimed at protection of adjacent, established residential neighborhoods.
 Also frame building height standards to allow for the tallest buildings in the core of the district, nearest the rail station, and then taper down the permitted heights in the southern portion of the district, closest to the adjacent existing residential neighborhood.
 Capital Improvement Pursue access and circulation improvements described in Chapter 3-Mobility, to open up east-west traffic movement across the UV-TBellaire transit station area and support its redevelopment.
 Through development proposals and potential City-provided improvements, ensure that a small-block urban street grid is established as a framework for redevelopment in the UV-TBellaire transit station area.
 Also provide wide sidewalks and other pedestrian amenities throughout the district.
+Program/ Initiative As part of the special study recommended under Further Study/Planning, refine and establish a branding and marketing strategy for the UV-TBellaire Rail Station area to ensure that, over time, it achieves a distinct image and unique appeal that is recognized across the Houston metropolitan area.
+Partnerships/ Coordination Continue coordination with METRO, the City of Houston, Uptown Houston, the Harris County Toll Road Authority, private development interests, and others involved in station area planning for a Bellaire-Uptown Transit Center along Westpark the Bellaire station associated with METRO's Uptown and University light rail lines.